hyperledger/firefly-fir/text/0000-namespaced-plugins.md

 other plugins are structured).
 Config restrictions:
 * all plugin names must be fully unique on this node (any duplicate name is a config error)

-The `namespaces.predefined` objects will get two new sub-keys for `definitions` and `plugins`.
+The `namespaces.predefined` objects will get three new sub-keys:
+* `alias` is a local name for the namespace (useful for interacting with multiple shared namespaces of the same name - defaults to `name` if omitted)
-`definitions` is an enum with values `broadcast` (the default) or `local`. `plugins` is an array of plugin names to be activated for this namespace.
+* `definitions` is an enum with values `broadcast` (the default) or `local`
+* `plugins` is an array of plugin names to be activated for this namespace (defaults to all available plugins if omitted)

 Config restrictions:
-* if `plugins` is omitted, the default is to activate all available plugins
+* `alias` must be unique on this node
+* if two namespaces share the same remote `name`, they cannot share any plugins in common
-* a database plugin is required for every namespace
+* a `database` plugin is required for every namespace
-* if `definitions: broadcast` is specified, plugins must include one each of blockchain, data exchange, and shared storage
+* if `definitions: broadcast` is specified, plugins must include one each of `blockchain`, `dataexchange`, and `sharedstorage`
 * at most one of each type of plugin is allowed per namespace, except for tokens (which may have many per namespace)

-This should allow for graceful deprecation and sensible defaults when parsing old config files, while enabling of the new configuration needed of this FIR.
+This should allow for graceful deprecation and sensible defaults when parsing old config files, while enabling all of the new configuration needed in this FIR.

 ## Namespace APIs